hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 #### Dragonfly

 Dragonfly is a network topology designed by Cray, that can be more cost effective for more endpoints than a Fat-Tree.
 Networks based upon a Dragonfly are grouped in to three ranks, firstly the router, secondly an intra-group and thirdly inter-groups.
-The figure below shows four nodes per router and three routers per group configuration with one global link per router for inter-group communication.
+Figure 9 shows four nodes per router and three routers per group configuration with one global link per router for inter-group communication.
 The design of inter-group networks are left to the implementer, in the case of Cray Aries this is an All-To-All 2D mesh.

 ![A simple dragonfly topology](../../assets/unit-2/dragonfly.png)
 _**Figure 9:** A simple dragonfly topology_
 {: style="color:gray; font-size: 90%; text-align: center;" }

-The Aries implementation from Cray of a Dragonfly uses 4 nodes to 1 router and 96 routers per group connected as an All-To-All mesh electrically; the inter-group connections are optical and can be tapered to reduce cost.
+The Aries implementation of a Dragonfly topology uses 4 nodes to 1 router and 96 routers per group connected as an All-To-All mesh electrically; the inter-group connections are optical and can be tapered to reduce cost.

 The average hop count for a Dragonfly is 5, this is where the node needs to communicate with a node from another group.
 The worst case could be higher than a fat tree for a sufficiently large network because the adaptive routing could make the data travel over multiple routers.